 What Is Anxiety?

 According to the US National Institutes of Health (NIH), anxiety disorders are the most common mental disorders among adults.
-Statistics show that 28.8% of persons in the US will experience an anxiety disorder at some point in their lives.
+Statistics show that 28.8% of people in the US will experience an anxiety disorder at some point in their lives.
 And in any given year, 18.1% of the US population will experience an anxiety disorder, while 4.1% will experience severe anxiety disorder symptoms.
 Furthermore, women are 60% more likely than men to experience an anxiety disorder in their lifetime.

 As previously mentioned, there are a multitude of anxiety disorders, as listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 These include:

 - Generalized anxiety disorder

 - Social anxiety disorder

 - Anxiety disorder due to another medical condition

 - Unspecified anxiety disorder